14 Best Candy Stores for New York City Kids

 Although primarily loved for its over-the-top and decidedly old-school ice cream parlor, which opened in the 1960s, this Queens creamery also offers a long case full of and topped with both wrapped and bulk candies from which kids can choose.

-Visit the website for complete list of locations.
+Visit the website for a complete list of locations.

 Brits will love the selection of imported candies at Fferins.
 Photo courtesy of the store